mauriciovasquezbernal/kubecon-na-2025/README.md

 ## Prerequisites

 We provide a cloud environment with everything installed.
-However, if you want a better experience, you can install the following tools in your local machine:
+However, you can run it on your local machine by installing the following tools:
 - ssh client (to access the dev VM)
 - [az CLI](https://learn.microsoft.com/cli/azure/install-azure-cli)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)